|Effective Date: 05/04/2019

 We are committed to responsible privacy practices by adherence to the following principles:

 - We will not sell your Personal Information.
-You have entrusted YMCA of Central Florida with your Personal Information, and we are committed to using it responsibly.
-We will not sell your Personal Information to anyone, for any reason, at any time.
-We may transfer it as permitted by law.
+YMCA of Central Florida will not sell your Personal Information to anyone, for any reason, at any time.
+We will not share or transfer your personal information outside of The Y without your consent unless permitted by law.
 For example, we may transfer your Personal Information if we consolidate our organization with another entity.
 We may also charge reasonable fees if we are transferring Personal Information for purposes permitted or required by this policy or applicable law.

 - We restrict who has access to your Personal Information.
-YMCA of Central Florida takes reasonable precautions to restrict access to your personal information only by employees who are authorized to have such access for legitimate business purposes.
+YMCA of Central Florida and The Y, takes reasonable precautions to restrict access to your personal information only by employees who are authorized to have such access for legitimate business purposes.

 Collection of Personal Information